EvoTestOps/AISysRev/README.md

 # AISysRev
 Project Status: Minimum viable product with core functionality working, but many features are missing and bugs remain.
+You can also checkout command line alternative [AISysRevCmdLine](https://github.com/EvoTestOps/AISysRevCmdLine)

 This web-application offers AI-based support for Systematic Literature Reviews.
 Currently, only one step is supported: title–abstract screening.
 Although the application runs in a web browser, all data is stored locally on your machine.
 LLMs are accessed through [OpenRouter](https://openrouter.ai/), and data for screening can be imported from [Scopus](https://www.scopus.com/).
 The application allows you to: